Kenny1004/anole-hf/training/README.md

 You can train Anole on your custom data.
 Note that the current training code has not been fully verified, but we will continuously update it soon!

 ## Steps

-1. Prepare your raw finetuning data like [this](https://github.com/GAIR-NLP/PrivateChameleon/blob/main/facilitating_image_generation/dataset_raw.jsonl)
+1. Prepare your raw finetuning data like examples below

-Note: Current code only supports finetuning on one-text segment and one image, we will support multiple interleaved text segments and images finetuning soon.
 ```
 # Example samples
 {"text": "Give me an image of Orange juice in a mason glass with an orange cut in half and wooden orange squeezer.", "image": "/path/to/image/1.png"}